 Researchers are at the heart of everything that scholarly and research publishers do.
-ORCID iDs are being actively* used by nearly six million researchers every year (and growing!).
+ORCID iDs are being actively* used by over 7.6 million researchers every year (and growing!).
 ORCID enables your authors, editors, and reviewers to reliably connect to their contributions and share accurate information from their ORCID record as they interact with your publishing systems.
 This is vital to indexing, search and discovery, publication tracking, funding and resource use attribution, and supporting peer review.

 Benefits for Publishers